 According to a recent Good Morning America report, and some Mommy blogs, pediatricians around the country are finding that “more and more parents are putting their babies on diets,” even diluting their nutrient-rich formula and breast milk with water, to keep them from getting “fat.”

 The fear itself is not far-fetched.
 Dieting babies come at a moment in America’s ballooning child obesity epidemic when one in 10 children under the age of 2 is overweight, and experts have come up with a new term to describe the heaviest: “the super-obese,” according to the ABC story.
 So parents today are more consumed than ever with their babies’ girth.
+If you are also subjecting your baby to such practises, you might as well first read this comparison before you choose the diet plan for your bairn.

 But starving babies, and robbing them of the nutrition they need for healthy development?
 Call it crazy, but it’s happening more and more.